wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/C/Conjure_Fey.md

 The fey creature is friendly to you and your companions for the duration.
 Roll initiative for the creature, which has its own turns.
-It obeys any verbal commands that you issue to it (no action required by you), as long as they don’t violate its [alignment](#Alignment_alignment).
+It obeys any verbal commands that you issue to it (no action required by you), as long as they don’t go against it's nature.
 If you don’t issue any commands to the fey creature, it defends itself from hostile creatures but otherwise takes no actions.

 If your concentration is broken, the fey creature doesn’t disappear.